Study Guide: Bloom's Taxonomy & Feynman Technique

 Sound familiar?
 You're not alone!

 It took me 20 years to discover I LOVED learning, and I was actually good at it!
-Most of us are, in fact - but many of us just don't know HOW TO STUDY.
+Most of us are, in fact - but many of us just don't know HOW to study.
 I went from being an average C-grade student at school to becoming an education specialist and excelling at studying in all of my post-graduate specialisation courses.

 LEARNING WITH CREATIVITY, in ACTION.